aws-quickstart/quickstart-hitrust-csf/README.md

 # quickstart-hitrust-csf
 ## HITRUST on AWS

-This Quick Start deploys a model environment on the Amazon Web Services (AWS) Cloud that can help organizations with workloads that fall within the scope of the Health Information Trust Alliance (HITRUST).
-Its architecture maps to certain technical requirements imposed by HITRUST regulations.
+This Quick Start deploys a model environment on the Amazon Web Services (AWS) Cloud that can help organizations with workloads that fall within the scope of the Health Information Trust Alliance Common Security Framework (HITRUST-CSF).
+Its architecture maps to certain technical requirements imposed by HITRUST controls.

 The Quick Start includes AWS CloudFormation templates to automate building a baseline architecture that fits within your organization’s larger HITRUST program.
 It also includes a [security controls reference](https://fwd.aws/bzzrk), which maps HITRUST controls to architecture decisions, features, and configuration of the baseline.